-83 The District's geographic boundaries are outlined in four quadrants: northwest, northeast, southwest, and southeast.
+119 The District's geographic boundaries are outlined in four quadrants: northwest, northeast, southwest, and southeast.
 "East of the River" references the southeast quadrant which is east of the Anacostia River.

-84 The PAP program is a Texas-based, non-profit corporation that uses a longitudinal measurement of population health and safety metrics to determine the effectiveness of aligned prevention resources and supports.
-PAP aims to help communities and governments uncover, evaluate, and replicate effective prevention initiatives.
+120 The PAP program is a Texas-based, non-profit corporation that uses a longitudinal measurement of population health and safety metrics to determine the effectiveness of aligned prevention resources and supports.
+PAP aims is